Splitting hairs with transcendental entire functions: The semiconjugacy

-in the sense of Definition \ref{def_initial_conf}, see Observation \ref{obs_CB_conf}.
-Since $f$ is strongly postcritically separated, $f$ satisfies all the assumptions in Theorem \ref{thm_inverse_hand}, see Observation \ref{rem_setting}.
-Thus, we can fix the choice of $\Addr(f)$ provided by this theorem, and define the space of signed external addresses $\Addr(f)_\pm$ from $\Addr(f)$, see Definition \ref{defn_signedaddr}.
-Using the initial configuration in \eqref{eq_initial_semi}, we define the set of canonical tails provided by Theorem \ref{thm_signed}.
-In particular, by Theorem \ref{thm_inverse_hand}, for each curve $\gamma^n_{(\s, \ast)} \in \mathcal{C}$, there exists a neighbourhood $\tau_n(\s, \ast) \supset \gamma^n_{(\s, \ast)}$ where we can define an inverse branch of $f$
+Since $f$ is strongly postcritically separated, $f$ satisfies all the assumptions in Theorem~\ref{thm_inverse_hand}, see Observation \ref{rem_setting}.
+Thus, we can fix the choice of $\Addr(f)$ provided by this theorem, and define the space of signed external addresses $\Addr(f)_\pm$ from $\Addr(f)$, see Definition~\ref{defn_signedaddr}.
+Using the initial configuration in \eqref{eq_initial_semi}, we define canonical rays $\Gamma(\s, \ast)$ and the set of curves provided by Theorem~\ref{thm_signed}.
+In particular, by Theorem~\ref{thm_inverse_hand}, for each curve $\gamma^n_{(\s, \ast)} \in \mathcal{C}$, there exists a neighbourhood $\tau_n(\s, \ast) \supset \gamma^n_{(\s, \ast)}$ where we can define an inverse branch of $f$

 as well as an inverse branch of $f^n$ provided by Observation \ref{obs_chain_inverse},

 having both of them properties we shall use later on.
 Next, using the function $g$, we fix a model space $(J(g)_\pm, \tau_J)$ for $f$ (see Definition \ref{defn_modelspace}) and the corresponding associated model function In addition,